jinjialij/jinjialij.github.io/_posts/2022-03-24-Axios-Mocking-with-React.md

 const { data } = await axios.get('/users');
 ```

 The above code doesn't create an instance.
-It works.
-However, when you do `const res = await axios(url);` in other part, you will get errors.
+Therefore, when you do `const res = await axios(url);`, and you use axios in another files, you will get errors.
 Because they share the same axios you use to do the mocking.
 That's why you need a seprate instance for mock.

 In `axios-mock-instance.js` file: